patrick-kidger/torchcde/README.md

 As before we should inform the solver about kinks.

 This can be a bit unintuitive at first.
 We suggest firing up matplotlib and plotting things to get a feel for what's going on.
+As a fun sidenote, using rectilinear interpolation makes neural CDEs generalise [ODE-RNNs](https://arxiv.org/abs/1907.03907).

 #### Fixed solvers